 What if my car has only lap belts in the back seat?

-Lap belts work fine with rear-facing–only, convertible, and forward-facing seats but can never be used with a booster seat.
+Lap belts work fine with rear-facing–only, convertible, and forward-facing seats that have a harness but can never be used with a booster seat.
 If your car has only lap belts, use a forward-facing seat that has a harness and higher weight limits.
-You could also:
+You could also

-What is the difference between high-back and backless boosters?
+What is the difference between high-back boosters and backless boosters?

 Additional Information from HealthyChildren.org: